nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <markdown>I think it would be more manageable if the theory covered every week is less heavy.
 There is a lot to read on the website.
 Also, the quiz on Canvas covers questions that aren't covered during lecture and on the website, and the internet does not give a definite answer to those questions.
 Would be better if the questions are covered in class or the website itself.

-But I think the module is great and the classes are well executed, thank you!</markdown>
+But I think the course is great and the classes are well executed, thank you!</markdown>

 <box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>Yes, the amount of theory coverd weekly tend to be on the high side, as we try to cover topics early so that you have more time to apply them in the project (it's like trying to cover 13 weeks of theory in about 10 weeks).

 Post-lecture quizzes aren't supposed to have questions not covered in the topics of that week.
 If you encounter any, please let us know.

-Thanks for the kind words about the module :-).</markdown>
+Thanks for the kind words about the course :-).</markdown>
 </span></box>
 </td>
 </tr>